aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/portuguese/java/calendar-exceptions/define-weekdays/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Criar Calendário de Projeto Aspose – Definir Dias da Semana para Exceções de Calendário
+# Agendar Dias Não Úteis – Criar Calendário de Projeto Aspose

 ### Introdução
-Quando você precisa **create project calendar aspose**, deve ser capaz de modelar dias de trabalho não‑padrão, como feriados, turnos especiais ou fechamentos temporários.
-Aspose.Tasks for Java oferece controle total sobre definições de calendário, permitindo adicionar exceções que refletem agendas do mundo real.
-Neste tutorial, percorreremos os passos exatos para definir dias da semana para exceções de calendário, garantindo que os cronogramas do seu projeto permaneçam precisos e confiáveis.
-Ao final, você também verá como isso se encaixa em uma estratégia mais ampla de **non‑working days schedule** para qualquer projeto empresarial.
+When you need to **schedule non working days** for a project, you must be able to model holidays, special shifts, or temporary closures directly in the project plan.
+Aspose.Tasks for Java gives you full control over calendar definitions, letting you add exceptions that mirror real‑world schedules.
+In this tutorial we’ll walk through the exact steps to define weekdays for calendar exceptions, so your project timelines stay accurate and reliable.
+By the end you’ll also see how this fits into a broader **non‑working days schedule** strategy for any enterprise project.

 ## Respostas Rápidas
-- **O que significa “create project calendar aspose”?**
+- **O que significa “agendar dias não úteis”?**
-  Refere‑se ao uso do Aspose.Tasks para criar um objeto de calendário personalizado que orienta o agendamento de tarefas.
+  It means using Aspose.Tasks to create a calendar that marks specific dates as non‑working, influencing task dates automatically.
-- **Preciso de licença para executar o exemplo?**
+- **Preciso de uma licença para executar o exemplo?**
-  Uma avaliação gratuita funciona para desenvolvimento; uma licença comercial é necessária para produção.
+  A free trial works for development; a commercial license is required for production.
 - **Quais IDEs são suportados?**
-  IntelliJ IDEA, Eclipse, NetBeans ou qualquer IDE que suporte Java 8+.
+  IntelliJ IDEA, Eclipse, NetBeans, or any IDE that supports Java 8+.
-- **Posso adicionar várias exceções ao mesmo calendário?**
+- **Posso adicionar múltiplas exceções ao mesmo calendário?**
-  Sim – você pode adicionar quantos objetos `CalendarException` forem necessários.
+  Yes – you can add as many `CalendarException` objects as needed.
 - **Em quais formatos de arquivo posso salvar o projeto?**
-  XML, MPP e vários outros formatos suportados pelo Aspose.Tasks.
+  XML, MPP, and several other formats supported by Aspose.Tasks.

 ## O que é um Calendário de Projeto no Aspose.Tasks?
-Um **project calendar** define os dias e horas de trabalho para um projeto.
-Ele influencia as datas de início/fim das tarefas, a alocação de recursos e os cálculos gerais do cronograma.
-Ao personalizar um calendário, você garante que o cronograma respeite restrições do mundo real, como feriados da empresa ou políticas de trabalho nos fins de semana.
+The **project calendar** is Aspose.Tasks' top‑level object that defines working days and hours for a project.
+It directly influences task start/end dates, resource allocation, and overall schedule calculations.
+By customizing a calendar, you ensure the schedule respects real‑world constraints like company holidays or weekend work policies.

 ## Por que definir dias da semana para exceções de calendário?
-- **Cronogramas precisos:** As tarefas não serão agendadas em dias marcados como não‑trabalhados.
-- **Planejamento de recursos:** Os recursos são alocados apenas em dias úteis válidos.
-- **Conformidade:** Alinha os cronogramas do projeto com políticas organizacionais ou feriados legais.
+Defining weekday exceptions ensures that the project engine treats those days as non‑working, preventing tasks from being automatically scheduled on them and keeping the timeline aligned with real‑world constraints such as holidays, maintenance windows, or special shift patterns across the organization.

+- **Cronogramas precisos:** Tasks won’t be placed on holidays or blackout periods.
+- **Planejamento de recursos:** Resources are allocated only on valid working days, preventing overallocation.
+- **Conformidade:** Schedules automatically follow organizational policies or legal holiday calendars.

-## Agenda de Dias Não‑Úteis com Exceções de Calendário
+## Agenda de Dias Não‑Uteis com Exceções de Calendário
-Ao manter uma **non‑working days schedule**, você geralmente possui uma lista mestre de feriados, janelas de manutenção ou outros períodos de bloqueio.
-Adicionar essas datas como objetos `CalendarException` garante que cada cálculo — seja análise do caminho crítico ou nivelamento de recursos — respeite automaticamente essas restrições.
-Essa abordagem elimina ajustes manuais de datas e reduz o risco de desvios no cronograma.
+When you maintain a **non‑working days schedule**, you typically have a master list of holidays, maintenance windows, or other blackout periods.
+Adding those dates as `CalendarException` objects guarantees that every calculation—whether it’s critical‑path analysis or resource leveling—automatically respects those constraints.
+This approach eliminates manual date adjustments and reduces the risk of schedule drift.

-## Pré‑requisitos
+## Pré-requisitos
-Antes de começar, certifique‑se de que você tem:
+Before you begin, make sure you have:

-1. **Java Development Kit (JDK)** – versão 8 ou posterior.
+1. **Java Development Kit (JDK)** – versão 8 ou superior.
-2. **Aspose.Tasks for Java** – faça o download na página oficial [Aspose.Tasks Java download page](https://releases.aspose.com/tasks/java/).
+2. **Aspose.Tasks for Java** – download from the official [Aspose.Tasks Java download page](https://releases.aspose.com/tasks/java/).
-3. **Uma IDE** – IntelliJ IDEA, Eclipse, NetBeans ou qualquer editor compatível com Java.
+3. **An IDE** – IntelliJ IDEA, Eclipse, NetBeans, or any Java‑compatible editor.

-## Como criar calendário de projeto aspose – Definir dias da semana para exceções de calendário
+## Como agendar dias não úteis usando exceções de calendário

+Load your project, create a custom calendar, and add `CalendarException` objects that mark the desired weekdays as non‑working.
+This entire process can be completed in a handful of straightforward steps, and the resulting calendar will automatically influence all task scheduling logic.

 ### Guia Passo a Passo